What is an omission & how can it come up in a legal claim?

 Omissions are more common than thought in legal disputes yet are not something typically associated with crime.
-Most people would link crime with a blatant criminal act such as burglary, assault or even murder however, an act of omission can also arise in legal claims and potentially land yourself in trouble as such an act can endanger yourself and/or others.
+Most people would link crime with a blatant criminal act such as burglary, assault or even murder.
+However, an act of omission can also arise in legal claims, and you could potentially land yourself in trouble as such an act can endanger yourself and/or others.

 An example of a textbook omission is if one walks past a car collision and can see that both parties are severely injured, yet makes no attempt to help nor call emergency services.
 This failure to act could be seriously damaging to the lives of others and may even be fatal.

-There are a number of omissions which are actually criminal charges within themselves, e.g. failing to report a car incident; but omissions can surface in any situation when an individual is affected to your actions, or rather lack of.
+There are a number of omissions that are actually criminal charges within themselves.
+For example, failing to report a car incident.
+However, omissions can surface in any situation when an individual is affected by your actions, or rather lack of actions.

 There are a number of scenarios in which one might wonder whether they have committed an omission, to make things clearer, some have been drawn up below: